gbs4ever/childrens-library-/spec-js.md

-# Specifications for the Rails with JavaScript Assessment
+# Specifications for the Rails with JavaScript

 Specs:
 - [x] Must have a Rails Backend and new requirements implemented through JavaScript.